 Now that your assessment has been fully set up, you can Distribute to students right away or Schedule distribution for a later date and time.
-If you’re setting a synchronous exam, where all students will write at the same time, you can use the scheduled distribution function to send out the exam at the designated time.
+If the exam is synchronous exam, where all students will write at the same time, you can use the scheduled distribution function to send out the exam at the designated time.

 Once an assessment has been distributed, you can click on the Students tab to see if students have received or viewed the assessment, and track their submissions in the Submission status column.

 The Submission status is also where you can adjust an individual student’s due date, assessment timing window, or late penalty.
 If a student has such accommodations in place, you’ll see a gear icon beside their status.

-Here are some great articles from our Help Center to share with students:
+Here are some great articles to share with students:

 Once students have submitted work and the due date has passed, you’ll see the submissions organized by question in the Grading panel.
 This is a helpful organizational tool that allows a team of graders to easily divide up work and grade one question or one student at a time.

 Click into a question to enter the grading interface.
 Here you’ll see different options for grading, depending on the type of response your students have submitted.
 For Image/PDF upload responses, you’ll see hand drawing, stamps, highlighting and colour options, as well as comments.
 For Text responses, you’ll find a cursor, highlighter, strikethrough and colour options, as well as comments.
 Multiple choice questions are automatically graded upon submission.
 Any comments you leave on student work are automatically saved, building a comment library that can be reused in later assessments.
 You can use Markdown, LaTeX, images or links in comments, as well as assigning positive or negative point values.

 On the right hand side of the screen you can enter a score for the student’s response, move through booklets and enter tags to bookmark or for reference later on.